Feminism in China: 21st century

 In 2020, the Civil Code of the People's Republic of China introduced a mandatory "cooling-off period" for divorce filings, as specified in Article 1077.
 This provision came into effect on January 1, 2021.
 According to the article, either spouse can withdraw the divorce application within 30 days of filing with the marriage registration authority, if they have a change of heart during this cooling-off period.
 Furthermore, if neither spouse applies for a divorce certificate in person within 30 days after the cooling-off period ends, the divorce application is automatically considered withdrawn.
 In the same year a government directive was released banning employers in China from posting "men preferred" or "men only" job advertising, and banning companies from asking women seeking jobs about their childbearing and marriage plans or requiring applicants to take pregnancy tests.

 In 2022, the Communist Youth League of China declared that "[e]xtreme feminism has become a poisonous tumour on the Internet.", which aroused the dissatisfaction and controversy of pan-feminists on Weibo.
-Feminist groups have become subject to increased scrutiny under the country's system of mass surveillance.
+Feminists have become subject to increased scrutiny under the country's system of mass surveillance and censorship.

-In 2024, the Bloomberg News described the period of China, where Xi Jinping is the General Secretary of the Chinese Communist Party (paramount leader), as "Conservative Era"; faced with a shrinking population, China’s most powerful leader since CCP Chairman Mao Zedong has urged women to cultivate a “culture” of childbirth and take on a more domestic role.
-Strengthening patriarchy and social conservatism in China have driven Chinese women into a frenzy about Taylor Swift, who advocates for feminism and LGBT rights; the values celebrated in the [Taylor Swift's] show stand in stark contrast to General Secretary Xi’s increasingly conservative vision for women, providing a rare outlet for young women rejecting ever-tighter social controls and the Communist Party’s rigid expectations.
+In 2024, Bloomberg News reported that the popularity of Taylor Swift among Chinese women reflected a rejection of increasingly conservative social expectations.
+Under the general secretaryship of Xi Jinping, the government has encouraged women to prioritize domestic roles and childbirth to counter a shrinking population.
+Analysts suggest that Swift's advocacy for feminism and LGBT rights provides a contrast to the state's promotion of traditional patriarchy and social conservatism.
+In 2026, the Cyberspace Administration of China launched a campaign directing Chinese social media platforms to censor content that "promotes not marrying and not having children" or that "provokes gender antagonism."